radiantearth/stac-spec/best-practices.md

 different tools will be able to load and display public-facing STAC data.
 But the web runs on a [Same origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), preventing web pages from loading information from other web locations to prevent malicious scripts from accessing sensitive data.
 This means that by default a web page would only be able to load STAC
-Items from the same server the page is on.
+[Items](item-spec/item-spec.md) from the same server the page is on.
 [Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), also known as 'CORS' is a protocol to enable safe communication across origins.
 But most web services turn it off by default.
 This is generally a good thing, but unfortunately if CORS is not enabled then any browser-based STAC tool will not work.

-So to enable all the great web tools (like [stacindex.org](http://stacindex.org)) to work with your STAC catalog it is essential to
+So to enable all the great web tools (like [stacindex.org](http://stacindex.org)) to work with your STAC implementation it is essential to
 'enable CORS'.
 Most services have good resources on how to do this, like on [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html), [Google Cloud Storage](https://cloud.google.com/storage/docs/cross-origin), or [Apache Server](https://enable-cors.org/server_apache.html).
 Many more are listed on [enable-cors.org](https://enable-cors.org/server.html).
 We recommend enabling CORS for all requests ('\*'), so that diverse online tools can access your data.
 If you aren't sure if your server has CORS enabled you can use [test-cors.org](https://www.test-cors.org/).
-Enter the URL of your STAC catalog JSON and make sure it gets a response.
+Enter the URL of your STAC root [Catalog](catalog-spec/catalog-spec.md) JSON and make sure it gets a response.

 ### STAC on the Web